jaanga/cookbook/un-flatland/readme.md

 * FOSS, built with less than 500 lines of code
 * Very small file size ~ you can easily open up and start hacking
 * Fast enough to be usable
-* Easy to build your own place lists
+* Easy to build your own place lists and toggle the display of their names
 * Supports large user-defined gazette
 * Supports many 2D map overlays